This post may contain affiliate links. Please read our disclosure policy.

 ingredients needed to make a small batch of taco soup on a cutting board.

-• Olive oil: Extra virgin olive oil is my go-to for its rich flavor and nutritional benefits, like vitamins and minerals.
-It’s unrefined and high-quality, which makes it a winner in my kitchen.
-If you prefer, a lighter olive oil will work too.
+• Olive oil: I use extra virgin olive oil for its rich flavor and quality.
+If you prefer a lighter taste, regular olive oil works too.

-• Ground beef: The classic choice for taco soup, offering a rich and meaty flavor.
-If you’d like, swap it out for ground turkey, chicken, or even lamb.
-If you have leftover ground beef, consider using it in Lasagna Rollups, Stuffed Peppers, or Meatloaf.
+• Ground beef: Adds a hearty, meaty flavor to the soup.
+You can swap it for ground turkey, chicken, or even lamb.
+Leftover ground beef?
+Try it in Lasagna Rollups, Stuffed Peppers, or Meatloaf.

-• Jalapeños: A teaspoon of fresh chopped jalapeños adds some kick.
-Jarred jalapeños are a suitable alternative, or you can omit them for a milder soup.
-Use any remaining jalapeños in a Mexican Street Corn Salad, a small batch of Jalapeño Poppers, or in White Chicken Chili.
+• Jalapeños: A teaspoon of chopped fresh jalapeño adds heat.
+Use jarred jalapeños or skip them for a milder soup.
+Leftover jalapeños?
+Add them to Salsa, Mexican Street Corn Salad, Jalapeño Poppers, or White Chicken Chili.

-• Tomato: Either a third cup of canned diced tomatoes or one small fresh tomato will work.
-Roma or Plum tomatoes are excellent choices due to their size and flavor.
+• Tomato: Use 1/3 cup of canned diced tomatoes or one small fresh tomato.
+Roma or plum tomatoes are great choices.

-• Corn: Frozen corn is a quick and easy option.
-If you have fresh or canned corn, those will work just as well.
-Consider using any leftover corn in a mini Corn Casserole!
+• Corn: Frozen corn is quick and easy, but fresh or canned corn works too.
+Extra corn?
+Make a mini Corn Casserole!

-• Black beans: Canned, rinsed, and drained black beans are the most convenient.
-Make sure to rinse them to remove excess sodium.
-Got any beans leftover?
-Use them in Black Bean Tacos or in Black Bean Soup.
+• Black beans: Canned black beans should be rinsed and drained to remove excess sodium.
+Leftovers?
+Use them in Black Bean Tacos or Black Bean Soup.

 Recipe Variations

-• Go Meatless: For a vegetarian taco soup, swap the beef broth with vegetable broth, skip the meat, and add an extra helping of beans for protein.
+• Vegetarian: Swap the beef broth for vegetable broth, skip the meat, and add extra beans.

-• Chicken Taco Soup: If you’re a poultry lover, go ahead and use shredded or chopped cooked chicken in place of ground beef.
+• Chicken: Use shredded or chopped cooked chicken instead of ground beef.

-These step-by-step photos and instructions help you visualize how to make a small batch of taco soup.
+These photos and instructions help you visualize how to make a single serving of taco soup.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. In a 2-quart saucepan over medium-high heat, heat the oil for about 30 seconds.
-Add the ground beef, breaking up the meat as it cooks.
-Cook, stirring frequently for about 3-4 minutes.
+1. Cook the Beef: In a 2-quart saucepan over medium-high heat, heat the oil for 30 seconds.
+Add the ground beef and cook, breaking it up as it browns, for 3–4 minutes, stirring frequently.

 ground beef in a small black pot.

-1. Add chopped onions, garlic, and jalapeños and cook, stirring occasionally for 2 minutes.
+1. Sauté the Vegetables: Add the onions, garlic, and jalapeños.
+Cook, stirring occasionally, for 2 minutes.

 ground beef, onions, and garlic in a small black pot.

-1. Stir in the taco seasoning mix and cook, stirring occasionally for 30 seconds.
-Next, add the broth, tomatoes, corn, and beans.
-Bring to a boil, then reduce the heat to low and simmer for 15 minutes.
+1. Add Seasoning & Simmer: Stir in the taco seasoning and cook for 30 seconds.
+Add the broth, tomatoes, corn, and beans.
+Bring to a boil, then reduce the heat and let the soup simmer for 15 minutes.

 a small pot of simmering taco soup on a stove.

-1. Ladle the soup into a bowl and top with shredded cheese, if desired.
+1. Serve: Ladle into a bowl and top with cheese, if desired.

 a small bowl of taco soup with corn and beans next to a multi colored napkin.